The sale itself isn't the story anymore

 - Steam's algorithm amplifies titles with high wishlist conversion rates

-The result is that “trending” during a sale is less about what just launched and more about what has been patiently waiting to convert.
+The result is that "trending" during a sale is less about what just launched and more about what has been patiently waiting to convert.
 In practice, this means older AAA titles and well-reviewed indies are outperforming many recent releases during the sale window.
+In the archive, Slay the Spire 2 and Counter-Strike 2 are two of the clearest examples of how sale-era resurfacing can reopen trust questions at scale.
+For the discovery side of that shift, the clearest companion read is Valve's New Steam Store Redesign Signals A Discovery Algorithm Shift.

 What this means for PC releases going forward